 - Mr Philip Corbett - Consultant Paediatric and Neonatal Surgeon

-- Dr Ngozi Edi-Osagie - Group Associate Medical Director, Clinical Head of Division and Consultant Neonatologist
+- Dr Ngozi Edi-Osagie - Consultant Neonatologis and Group Associate Medical Directors

 - Dr Mohamed Elboraee - Locum Consultant Neonatologist